 The EB-5 Business Plan: What is Matter of Ho?

-Of all the requirements called for in an EB-5 business plan, one of the most prominent, yet most widely unknown is the Matter of Ho compliancy requirement for EB5 Visa Business Plans.
-Regardless of whether your application calls for a hypothetical, exemplar or affiliate business plan, USCIS still requires that your document conforms to this legal standard.
+Of all the requirements called for in an EB-5 business plan, one of the most prominent, yet most widely unknown is the Matter of Ho compliance requirement for EB5 Visa Business Plans.
+Regardless of whether your application calls for a hypothetical, exemplar, or affiliate business plan, USCIS still requires that your document conforms to this legal standard.
 But what is Matter of Ho, and how do you create a document that USCIS will find in compliance?

 Issued by the USCIS Administrative Appeals Office (AAO) in 1998, Matter of Ho is a precedent decision that defines the requirements for the EB-5 visa business plan.
 It is often cited with respect to the I-526 immigrant petition package, which includes the aforementioned business plan.